AlanCristhian/eiffel/README.md

 Since `eiffel.Class` is a normal python class, you can handle inheritance as usual.

-## Undoing changes
+## Undoing changes on eiffel classes

-If the new object state does not meet the restriction, `eiffel.Class` restores the state stored in the object.
-For example, for the `Person` class, the `age` property is restored after fail:
+If you change some attribute of the class and then the new value don't fit the constrains, `eiffel.Class` restores the state.
+For example, for the `Person` class, the `age` property is restored after fail if you set a negative number:

 ```
 >>> python = Person(age=10)